Dr. Lin Bian (边琳)

 Email

-Grace is a second-year PhD student working with Dr. Lin Bian at the University of Chicago.
+Grace is a fourth-year PhD student working with Dr. Lin Bian at the University of Chicago.
 Grace received her Bachelor’s degree from Northeastern University with a major in Psychology and a minor in Business Administration.
 During her studies at NU, Grace worked in Dr. John Coley’s lab where she studied “cognitive consturals”, such as essentialism, and how they affect people’s understanding and reasoning about the world.
 After graduating from NU, Grace obtained a Master’s degree in Education from Boston University.
 Grace is interested in questions related to gender stereotypes and social biases in educational settings.
 In her free time, Grace enjoys pour-over coffee, yoga, and traveling.

 Üli Solovieva